Medications and Drugs

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about aspirin, chlorpheniramine, and phenylephrine (Alka-Seltzer Plus Cold Formula)?
+What is the most important information I should know about this medicine (Alka-Seltzer Plus Cold Formula)?

 Report Problems to the Food and Drug Administration